 Provide a safe haven

 Cats love to get away and snuggle up somewhere.
-To make your cat comfortable, dedicate a space that it can call it's own.
+To make your cat comfortable, dedicate a space it can call it's own.
 Ideally, this spot would be off-limits to other family members.

 The save haven could be a cozy box, a window perch, a padded shelf or a basket lined with soft bedding.
 You could, of course, get a cat bed or a small house.
 Plenty of options exist on the market, so pick one depending on your cat’s personality and age.
 For example, a hooded bed is ideal for cats that seek solitude, while a heated one may be better for an older cat with stiff joints.
 Either way, your home should have a spot where your cat feels secure.